LCTT/TranslateProject/sources/talk/20180201 IT automation- How to make the case.md

-IT automation: How to make the case
+Translating by FelxiYFZ IT automation: How to make the case
 ======
 At the start of any significant project or change initiative, IT leaders face a proverbial fork in the road.